Historical Royal of November: Elisabeth of Hesse and by Rhine

 Despite not being an incredibly well-known royal or one with much power, Ella was a remarkable figure in the overall history of the late 1800s – had her choices been different, the course of European history may have been altered.
 What would have happened if she had married Wilhelm II – would he have been a better leader, less rash and controlling?
 Would Ella have introduced haemophilia into the Prussian royal family?
 Or, like with Sergei, would she not have had children, leaving the Prussian House to the children of Wilhelm’s brother Henry?
 Had she not married Sergei, would Nicholas and Alix have had enough support to marry, thereby dramatically changing the Romanov family?
 The linkages between Ella and the various European royal houses are great, and had they been different, a lasting impact on European history may have occurred.

-If there are any specific royals who you would like to see featured in our Historical Royal of the Month series, please leave a comment below.Filed under German Royals, Historical Royals, Russian Royals
+If there are any specific royals who you would like to see featured in our Historical Royal of the Month series, please leave a comment below.Filed under Germany, Historical Royals, Russia

-Tagged Anniversary, Biography, Birth, Elisabeth of Hesse and by Rhine, Hesse.
+Tagged Anniversary, Biography, Birth, Elisabeth of Hesse and by Rhine, House of Hesse-Darmstadt.